 See, people get mean when the chips are down...

-Referenced in Within Temptation's Utopia, suggesting a less favourable view of humanity;
+- Referenced in the lyrics, suggesting a less favourable view of humanity;

 Why does it rain, rain, rain down on Utopia?